 Two weeks ago we started a series on stumbling blocks that parents come across when trying to play with their children, and how to move past them.
-Today we will focus on the second functional emotional developmental capacity (FEDC 2) which is engagement and relating.
+Today we will focus on the second functional emotional developmental capacity (FEDC 2) which is engaging and relating.
 This is not meant to be a comprehensive list, but hopefully you will find some helpful suggestions here.

 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.